glondu/belenios/doc/instructions-en.md

 Moreover, it is expected that the trustee saves:

-- her decryption key (or PKI key, in threshold mode) (file `private_key.json` or `private_key.txt`). **This key must be saved in a secure place** (encrypted container, USB stick stored in a closed place, etc) because it protects the secret of the votes (in combination with the decryption keys of the other trustees);
+- their decryption key (or PKI key, in threshold mode) (file `private_key.json` or `private_key.txt`). **This key must be saved in a secure place** (encrypted container, USB stick stored in a closed place, etc) because it protects the secret of the votes (in combination with the decryption keys of the other trustees);
 - the `url` of the election;
-- (in threshold mode) the fingerprint of her PKI public key, simply called `public key` below;
+- (in threshold mode) the fingerprint of their PKI public key, simply called `public key` below;
-- the fingerprint of her verification key associated to her decryption key `verification key`.
+- the fingerprint of their verification key associated to their decryption key `verification key`.

+To ensure that the decryption authorities have generated their key correctly, the election administrator may, before the start of the election, ask each authority to verify that they have their decryption key.
+In this case, the decryption authority receives a URL of the
+form:

+    PREFIX/static/checkpriv.html#UUID

+and is prompted to enter their decryption key.
+The authority must check that the `UUID` of the election displayed is correct and that their name appears correctly after clicking on `Verify private key`.
+The decryption authority must *never* enter their decryption key outside of this verification step (with the URL indicated above) and the decryption step (see below).

 As soon as the election is ready, it is expected that the trustee checks:

-- that her `verification key` is present on the election page, next to her name;
+- that their `verification key` is present on the election page, next to their name;
-- (in threshold mode) that her PKI `public key` is present on the election page, next to her name.
+- (in threshold mode) that their PKI `public key` is present on the election page, next to their name.

 After the closing of the election, the trustee participates to the computation of the tally.
 In the case of an election with alternative voting (ordering of the candidates, giving them a grade), the tally starts by a shuffle phase.
 For this, it is expected from the trustee that
-she:
+they:

-- checks that the URL of the page has the following form:
+- check that the URL of the page has the following form:
   `PREFIX/election/shuffle.html#UUID-TOKEN`;
-- saves the fingerprint of the ballot box after her shuffle: `fingerprint of your shuffle`;
+- save the fingerprint of the ballot box after their shuffle: `fingerprint of your shuffle`;
-- checks immediately thereafter that this fingerprint is present on the page of the election (to ensure that her shuffle has not be ignored).
+- check immediately thereafter that this fingerprint is present on the page of the election (to ensure that their shuffle has not be ignored).

-In all cases, the tally then proceeds with a phase where the trustee uses her private key to decrypt the result.
+In all cases, the tally then proceeds with a phase where the trustee uses their private key to decrypt the result.
 It is expected that the trustee:

-- checks that the URL of the page has the following form:
+- check that the URL of the page has the following form:
   `PREFIX/election/trustees.html#UUID-TOKEN`;
-- checks (only for alternative voting) the fingerprint of her shuffle `fingerprint of your shuffle` as saved in the previous step is present on the page of the election, next to her name.
+- check (only for alternative voting) the fingerprint of their shuffle `fingerprint of your shuffle` as saved in the previous step is present on the page of the election, next to their name.
 If this is not the case, the private key must not be used;
-- saves the fingerprint of the ballot box to be decrypted: `fingerprint of the encrypted tally`.
+- save the fingerprint of the ballot box to be decrypted: `fingerprint of the encrypted tally`.

 Once the tally is finished, the results are published on the page of the election.
 It is expected that the trustee:

-- **destroys** her decryption key;
+- **destroys** their decryption key;
-- checks that the following data are present on this page, each time associated to her name:
+- checks that the following data are present on this page, each time associated to their name:

-- (in threshold mode) her PKI `public key`;
+- (in threshold mode) their PKI `public key`;
-- her `verification key`;
+- their `verification key`;
-- (for alternative voting) the fingerprint of her shuffle;
+- (for alternative voting) the fingerprint of their shuffle;
 - the fingerprint of the ballot box to be decrypted `fingerprint of the encrypted tally` (in order to check that her private key has not be used to decrypt something else).